Toll Brothers (NYSE:TOL) Posts Earnings Results, Beats Estimates By $0.39 EPS

 Toll Brothers (NYSE:TOL – Get Free Report) issued its quarterly earnings results on Wednesday.
-The construction company reported $4.11 EPS for the quarter, beating analysts’ consensus estimates of $3.72 by $0.39, MarketWatch Earnings reports.
+The construction company reported $4.11 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.72 by $0.39, MarketWatch Earnings reports.
+The business had revenue of $3.02 billion for the quarter, compared to the consensus estimate of $2.78 billion.
 Toll Brothers had a return on equity of 22.97% and a net margin of 14.66%.
-The firm had revenue of $3.02 billion for the quarter, compared to analysts’ expectations of $2.78 billion.
-During the same quarter in the prior year, the firm earned $4.67 EPS.
-The business’s revenue for the quarter was down 18.6% compared to the same quarter last year.
+The business’s quarterly revenue was down 18.6% on a year-over-year basis.
+During the same period in the prior year, the firm posted $4.67 earnings per share.

 Toll Brothers Price Performance